angelromarco04/MyNotes/Programming/GUI/data/20_Standards.md

 ---

-- Hiper-Text Markup Language (1991)
+## Web Standard Definition

+- Technical specifications about the World Wide Web.
-	- Based on tags
+- Allow developing experiences available on any device.
-- Represents the CONTENT of Web pages.
+- Defined by the World Wide Web Consortium (W3C)

+## Origins 1991

+- Only the HTML was present
-	- First version mixed structure, information and style.
+- HTML mixed structure, information and style of the web.
-		- Led to incompatibilities and accessibility problems.
+- This led to incompatibilities and accessibility problems.
-- Web standards
-	- technical specifications
-	- experiences available on any device
-	- World Wide Web Consortium (W3C)